 For further information and an application form please contact Bob Kind at firstname.lastname@example.org, telephone: 07941 4022211

 Smithers Rapra run rubber technology courses from time to time.
-Details can be found here.
+Details can be found at smithersrapra.com, telephone: 01939 250383

-The polymer Edexcel BTEC Level 3 Diploma course at South Leicestershire College , run by Chanjarit Chodha (who has had experience in working in a number of companies), started in 2015.
-It contains units on Polymer Process Engineering, Basic Polymer Technology, Rubber Products/ Specialist Elastomers.
-There is a new intake for the courses being run on a one year basis.
-The contact point at the College is Mark Collings, Learning Skills Manager Engineering, email: Mark.Collings@slcollege.ac.uk.
+A polymer Edexcel BTEC Level 3 Diploma course run by Chanjarit Chodha of South Leicestershire College (who has had experience in working in a number of companies), took place in 2015/2016 and contains units on Polymer Process Engineering, Basic Polymer Technology, Rubber Products/ Specialist Elastomers.
+Mr Chodha taught the course in the first half of 2017 on a private basis, and the plan is for him to run a further course in 2018.

 For any general enquiries about training in the rubber industry please contact John Dorken, Director of British Rubber and Polyurethane Products Association, at firstname.lastname@example.org.